waughsh/waughsh.github.io/_posts/2017-10-29-On-Torchtext.md

 def tokenizer(text): # create a tokenizer function
     return [tok.text for tok in spacy_en.tokenizer(text)]

-TEXT = data.Field(sequential=True, tokenize=tokenizer, lower=True, fix_length=150)
+TEXT = data.Field(sequential=True, tokenize=tokenizer, lower=True)
 LABEL = data.Field(sequential=False, use_vocab=False)
 ```

-I have preprocessed the label to be numerical integers, thus I used `use_vocab=False`.
+I have preprocessed the label to be integers, so I used `use_vocab=False`.
 Torchtext probably allows you use to text as labels, but I have not used it yet.
-As you can see, we can fix the length of input as well as map all words to lowercase.
+As you can see, we can let the input to be variable length, and TorchText will dynamically pad each sequence to the longest in the batch.